trilitech/tezos-developer-docs/docs/tutorials/create-an-nft/nft-taquito.md

 This tutorial covers both the backend and frontend parts of a dApp.
 For a simpler tutorial that covers creating only the frontend application, see [Mint NFTs from a web app](tutorials/create-an-nft/nft-web-app).

-You can also use command-line tools to create NFTs as described in the tutorial [Create NFTs from the command line](/tutorials/create-an-nft/nft-tznft).

 :::

 ## What is a non-fungible token (NFT)?